Zlitus/large-directory-readdir/README.md

 # large-directory-readdir
-Simple solution to read a very large directory in Node.js, based on bash ls command
+Simple solution to read a very large directory in Node.js, based on bash find command